FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ### the tegallalang ricefields

-One of my favourite things we saw in Ubud were the Tegallalang Ricefields, which are these sprawling, layered ricefields that are rather beautiful to look at.
+One of my favourite things we saw in Ubud were the Tegallalang Ricefields, which are these sprawling, layered ricefields unique to Bali.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54213898112_59abb9955c_k.jpg" width="750px" alt="Tegallalang Ricefields">